NDevTK/cel/docs/deployment.md

 // argument is a pointer to a concrete type that implements proto.Message, the
 // RegisterResolverFunc() invocation correctly deduces the tyep of resources
-// that the resolver is expected to handle. func exampleImmediateResolver(ctx common.Context, i *host.Image) error {
+// that the resolver is expected to handle. func exampleImmediateResolver(ctx common.Context, i *hostpb.Image) error {
 	// Do stuff
 	return nil
 }